tsaqifrazin1/test-be-l2-en/README.md

 - TypeScript
 - PostgreSQL
 - Docker
+- Upload files
+- audit logs (a table to record update and delete operations in the database)
+- Typeorm

 ### Other Things the Project Needs to Have

 - Built using a docker file.
+(And docker-compose)
 - Any changes to the data needs to be recorded on the database level.
 - File uploading.